-Articles published in open access journals like Clinical Medicine Insights: Cardiology have been shown to receive more citations than articles published in restricted access journals.
+Articles published in open access journals like Integrative Medicine Insights have been shown to receive more citations than articles published in restricted access journals.

 A recent review of the studies on open access citation advantage found that 87% of previous research showed open access articles to be more often cited than restricted access articles.
 An article’s citation level gives a good indication of its visibility and impact, and in some subject areas open access papers received 600% more citations than restricted access papers.

 The mean difference in citations was 176.75% in favour of open access, meaning papers published in open access journal almost always get a considerable citation advantage over those published in restricted access journals.